gemworks/gem-farm-ui/README.md

 React UI for Gem Farm

-Copy content from `.env.template` into a `.env` file to deploy your own version.
+Copy and edit content from `.env.template` into a `.env` file to deploy your own version.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).